Extremal density for subdivisions with length or sparsity constraints: Proof of Lemma

-In the rest of the proof, we take $\ell=m^3$ and our goal is to embed a $TH^{(\ell)}$.
+In the rest of the proof, we take $\ell=m^3$ and our goal is to embed a copy of $TH^{(\ell)}$.
 We call $Z$ an \emph{object} if it is a web or unit.
-We divide $V(H)$ into three parts according to the degree:
+We partition $V(H)$ into three parts as follows:

 In the following, for every $v\in V(H)$, we shall construct a web or a unit in $G$ (depends on the degree of $v$), such that these objects are pairwise internally disjoint.
 Note that

 and thus $|\mathbf{L}|\leq m^{10}$.